 A delicious mix of veggies, tomato sauce and spices topped with a poached egg, Shakshuka with Zucchini and Mushrooms is my take on a classic Middle East dish that is satisfying for breakfast, lunch, or dinner.

 Shakwhata you say?
 What the heck is that?
-Well, it’s a delicious one pan meal that typically consists of eggs that are poached in a tomato sauce spiced with cumin, paprika, and cayenne.
-Still, it has been embraced by so many cooks there are now a million versions…thought I might as well add mine.
+Well, it’s a delicious one pan meal that consists of eggs that are poached in a tomato sauce spiced with cumin, paprika, and cayenne.
+Still, it has been embraced by so many cooks there are now a million versions…thought I might as well add my version of Shakshuka with Zucchini and Mushrooms.

 I have seen the dish posted occasionally when I’m online but I never really delved into the ingredient list so I was flying blind the other night when deciding on dinner.
 Honestly if I didn’t just happen to magically have items positioned close to each other in the fridge that give me inspiration on many nights, I would be lacking some great dishes on this blog.